Kr1sNg/C-la-vie/42exam/Exam-Rank-02/README.md

 ## Exam Details

-- This is very first exam as a student of Ecole 42.
+- This is the very first exam as a student of Ecole 42.
-- This exam has 4 Levels, with a question picked random from each level below.
+- This exam has 4 Levels, with a question picked randomly from each level below.
-- If you fail the exam, when you retake the exam again, you will restart at Level 1.
+- If you fail the exam, you will restart at Level 1 when you retake it.
 - There is <ins>**No Norminette**</ins> in this exam.

 ### :one: Level 1